endlos99/finalgrom99/doc/MANUAL.md

 characters AND must end in `G`.
 ROM filename must have more than 8 characters OR must not end in `D` or `G`._

+For all images, there is always a *main* file that is used for help texts or RAM/GRAM configurations.
+For GROM and mixed images, the main file is the `G` file, for ROM-only files this is the `C` file or the actual filename of a single-file image.

 ### SD Cards